Speech to text software will enable anyone to transcribe and write text much faster than typing.

 I recommend using your computer’s speech-recognition software to explore the benefits of dictation before spending any money.

-Well, the advantage of Dragon dictation software over inbuilt-software is you can train it to recognise certain words, and it will become more accurate the more often you use it.
+Well, the advantage of Dragon dictation software over inbuilt-software is you can train it to detect certain words, and it will become more accurate the more often you use it.
 It can also control your computer via voice commands.

 Yes, it's expensive, but consider it an investment in your writing.